 15 Amazing Facts About Machu Picchu

-Macho Picchu is a 15-century city in Peru nestled 2,430 meters high in the Andes.
+Machu Picchu is a 15-century city in Peru nestled 2,430 meters high in the Andes.
 The ruins of this city still to these days lay bare the mysteries of the old Inca Empire.
-Macho Picchu is a gem of travelers, and due to its remarkable history and location, the ruins is one of the 7 wonders of the world.
+Machu Picchu, located in the Sacred Valley is a gem for travelers, and due to its remarkable history and location, it is one of the 7 wonders of the world.
 Even though the site draws scores of thousands of visitors to Peru every year, there are many fascinating things that lay beneath the layers of history of Machu Picchu that people still don’t know about, and below are some of them.

 It is not the Lost City of the Inca as it’s widely known

 When Hiram Bingham III came across the ruins of Machu Picchu in 1911, he was actually looking for an entirely different city, called Vilcabamba.
 The Vilcabamba was where the Inca hid after the Spanish invasion of 1532.
 For long, Vilcabamba becomes popularly known as the Lost City of Inca.
-However, Bingham the explorer spearheaded the theory that Machu Picchu and the city of Vilcabamba were same.
+However, Bingham the explorer spearheaded the theory that Machu Picchu and the city of Vilcabamba were the same.
 This theory was however debunked after Bingham’s death in 1956.
 The real city of Vilcabamba is believed to have been located about 50 miles west of Machu Picchu.
-Research done recently also seem to dispel the notion that Machu Picchu had at all been forgotten as three families of farmers were living at the location when Bingham arrived.
+Recent research also seems to dispel the notion that Machu Picchu had at all been forgotten as three families of farmers were living at the location when Bingham arrived.

 It experiences frequent earthquakes